 This past Valentines Day, I made lasagna.
 And I decided that I wasn’t going to make pasta again until I got myself a pasta roller.
-Using a rolling pin for it isn’t really that horrible, bit is kind of a pain.
+Using a rolling pin for it isn’t really that horrible, but is kind of a pain.
 Anyway, I got the pasta attachment for my Kitchen Aid a week or so ago, and I couldn’t wait to play!

 In order to up the nutritional value, I made spinach pasta and I used whole white wheat flour.
 Whole white wheat is really nice to work with because it has all of the nutrients and fiber that is found in whole wheat flour, but its soft like white flour and won’t give you that grainy whole wheat texture.
 This is because it is made from white wheat rather than red wheat, which is harder.
 I swear you couldn’t tell these were whole wheat at all!
-The flour can be a little tricky to find, but its definitely worth it (make sure to buy 100% whole white wheat and not a whole wheat- white blend).
+The flour can be a little tricky to find, but its definitely worth it (make sure to buy 100% whole white wheat and not whole wheat- white blend).

 As for the shape of these… well, I gave up.
-I was frustrating myself trying to make “pretty” raviolis, because my pasta kept tearing.
+I was frustrating myself trying to make “pretty” ravioli, because my pasta kept tearing.
 So I ended up just rolling the pasta sheets around the filling and making balls.
 I dubbed them “balliolis.”
 I actually thought these were better because I could shove more sausage into them.
-My husband preferred the more traditional shape though, because the balls didn’t hold sauce very well.
+My husband preferred the more traditional shape though because the balls didn’t hold sauce very well.
 Either way, they were really good and are a fun weekend project.
 If you’re looking for a weeknight pasta, make this into spaghetti and cook the sausage in the sauce instead!

 Spinach and Sausage Balliolis

 - 4 cups fresh spinach